Let us help you…

 There are lots of people who can help.
 You could tell your parent, carer, guardian, teacher, support worker, doctor or youth club leader.
 They will be able to talk to you and help you.

 If you want to speak to us about what happened you can.
 We’re here to help you too.
-We have a specialist Support Worker called Gary.
-He can talk to you about what happened, how you feel about it support you to do things that help you feeling better.
+We have specialist Support Workers who can talk to you about what happened, how you feel about it, and support you to do things that help you feeling better.

 Can I talk about other things?

 Yes.
-You can talk to Gary about anything and he won’t tell other people the things you talk about unless he’s worried that you or someone else could be hurt.
+You can talk to our team about anything and they won’t tell other people the things you talk about unless they’re worried that you or someone else could be hurt.

-If he’s worried he might need to tell your parent, carer, guardian, teacher or other support worker or professionals to make sure you and other people are safe, but if he needs to do this, he will always try to talk to you about this first though.
-This is because we want to make sure you and other people are safe.
+If they’re worried, they might need to tell your parent, carer, guardian, teacher or other support worker or professionals to make sure you and other people are safe, but if they need to do this, they will always try to talk to you about it first.

-Gary can be there to help you.
-If there’s anything he can’t do, he’ll help you find someone who can.
+They can be there to help you.
+If there’s anything they can’t do, they’ll help you find someone who can.

-Gary can do lots of different things like:
+They can do lots of different things.
+They could:

 – Listen to you

 – Talk to you about how you’re feeling and help you feel better